Case Study · Crisis & Emergency Response

 The capstone production covers the entire LA wildfire mission from a communications perspective.
 I interviewed Rusty Harris-Bishop, the Public Information Officer for the response, for a reflective piece on what the mission demanded and what it meant.
 Harris-Bishop offered the kind of candor that only comes from someone who has just finished something enormous.

-The piece was recognized by EPA Administrator Zeldin and the White House, and Harris-Bishop's interview was submitted to the 47th Telly Awards in the Crisis Communications category.
+The piece was recognized by EPA Administrator Zeldin and the White House.

 Producing public service announcements during an active disaster response is rarely clean.
 I produced two PSAs informing community members of EPA and USACE operations — and each required a different approach.